-Online Age Calculator Between Two Dates or Age Calculator Online by Date of Birth.
-Here the tool is used calculate the age between the two dates entered.
-The age is calculated in years, months, and days.
-This tool is used to calculate age from one date to another or from date of birth to current date or till death.
+This online age calculator is used to calculate the age between two dates or by date of birth.
+This tool is used to calculate age in years, months, and days from one date to another, from date of birth to current date, or until death.

-Our age on Earth is based on Earth years.
-It is the number of times the Earth has orbited the Sun since the day we were born.
-If we were to live on another planet in the Solar System our age would be different because each planet takes a different amount of time to orbit the Sun.
-In other words each planet has a different year length.
+The age of an individual on Earth is determined by the number of Earth years since their birth.
+This is calculated by measuring the number of times the planet has revolved around the Sun.
+If we were to inhabit a planet in the Solar System other than Earth, our age would be recorded differently due to each planet taking a variable amount of time to orbit around the Sun.
+Therefore, each heavenly body has its own individual year length.